StygianBlues/geomyidae/CGI.md

-INTRODUCTION
+# INTRODUCTION TO CGI

 Geomyidae has  support for running  scripts on each request,  which will generate dynamic content.

-There are two modes: standard cgi and dynamic cgi.
-(»CGI« as name was just taken, because that's easier to compare to the web.)
+There are two modes: standard cgi  and dynamic cgi. (»CGI« as name was just taken, because that's easier to compare to the web.)

-PERMISSIONS
+## PERMISSIONS

 The scripts are run using the permissions of geomyidae.
 It is advised to use the -g and -u options of geomyidae.

-BEFOREHAND
+## BEFOREHAND

 In these examples C: is what the  client sends and S: what the server is sending.

-CALLING CONVENTION
+## CALLING CONVENTION

 Geomyidae will call the script like this: